 A nice return drive from Skagit County is along the Whidbey Island Scenic Byway.
 This drive meanders south from Anacortes over Deception Pass and down the entire 60-mile length of Whidbey Island.
 You’ll see mountain and water views among old growth forests.
-Note that this route includes a 20-minute Washington State ferry ride from Clinton to Mukilteo (around $10 for car + driver; additional passengers are free).
+Note that this route includes a 20-minute Washington State ferry ride from Clinton to Mukilteo (around $10 for car + driver, plus $6 additional fare for each adult passenger).
 You’ll end up just south of Everett, where you can catch I-5 for the rest of the trip home.

 About Skagit County